nodejs/nodejs.dev/src/documentation/0003-node-installation/index.md

 One very convenient way to install Node.js is through a package manager.
 In this case, every operating system has its own.

-Other package managers for Linux and Windows are listed in <https://nodejs.org/en/download/package-manager/>
+Other package managers for MacOS, Linux, and Windows are listed in <https://nodejs.org/en/download/package-manager/>

 `nvm` is a popular way to run Node.js.
 It allows you to easily switch the Node.js version, and install new versions to try and easily rollback if something breaks, for example.